Skip to content

 Answer: 23.
 Plus 3 silver and 2 bronze for 28 total.

-That’s the most Games gold medals, and the most Games medals, ever, in any sport, by any athlete.
-The prior record holder (Latynina, 18 total) had held it for 48 years.
+That is the most Olympic golds and the most Olympic medals ever, in any sport, by any athlete.
+The prior record holder, Latynina with 18 total, had held it for 48 years.

 34. At which Olympics did Phelps win 8 gold medals?
 (Medium)